 - Define requirements to permit development of new automatically commanded steering functions (ACSF) for lane changing and lane keeping operations. - Lane keeping operations not limited to existing LKAS corrective steering. - The driver can be hands-on or hands-off, but monitoring the dynamic driving task and the driving environment at all times, ready to take control when required: this should be ensured via a combination of in-use requirements and design requirements which should monitor the driver activity (to some extent) and define a minimum level of performance and functionality. - Lane changing operations are targeting specific use cases such as overtaking or avoiding obstacles.
 Depending on the situation, the lane change can be initiated by the system (in emergency situations, e.g. an evasive manoeuvre) or by the driver.
 In all cases the driver shall be able to override/abort the lane change.
-The technology shall provide a function to ensure/verify that the driver is monitoring the automated driving function and is available to abort or override its function. - iii.
-Autonomous (full automation) systems functioning without the need for a specific command from the driver (beyond a general command permitting autonomous control)

-- This level of technology is not within the current scope of activity.
+The technology shall provide a function to ensure/verify that the driver is monitoring the automated driving function and is available to abort or override its function. - Conditional automation systems functioning without permanent monitoring by the driver on road environments where safety can be ensured, i.e. which are not dedicated to pedestrians or bicyclists and which have a physical separation of traffic moving in opposite directions and at least two lanes for the direction the vehicle is driving in. - iv Autonomous (full automation) systems functioning without the need for a specific command from the driver (beyond a general command permitting autonomous control) - This level of technology is not within the current scope of activity.